skip to main content

 click for a larger image of item #33153, Living Theatre Program for The Heroes NY, Living Theater, 1952.
 The program for the performance of Ashbery's first play, at the Cherry Theatre in New York in August, 1952.
 Precedes Ashbery's first book, Turandot and Other Poems, by a year.
 Directed by Judith Malina, co-founder of the Living Theatre, with casting and costumes by her husband, Julian Beck, the other co-founder, who also plays Theseus in the play.
 Not listed in Kermani's bibliography.
 Bound back to back with the program for Alfred Jarry's Ubu the King.
 8 pages, including covers.
 Stapled wrappers.
 Fragile, but near fine.
 Very early Ashbery, and quite early also for the Living Theatre, which was founded in 1947 and came to prominence in the 1950s. [#033153] SOLD

 click for a larger image of item #17958, Charlie Chaplin - "His Last Day in America 1952" 1971.
-From the estate of Pauline Kael.
-An original Avedon print, titled and signed by the artist in 1971.
+From the estate of Pauline Kael, this is an original Avedon print, titled and signed by the artist in 1971.
 Richard Avedon began his career as a fashion photographer in 1945, and he came to be known as the preeminent contemporary American portrait photographer.
 This image, of the one-time lovable Little Tramp posing as the Devil on his last day in the U.S., is one of Avedon's most famous, and one of the most famous images of Chaplin.
 Chaplin, who had long sought teenage girls as his lovers and wives, was hounded by years of persecution for his sexual proclivities and his left-leaning views.
 In 1944 he was involved in a high-profile scandal when he was indicted on charges involving a young actress he had brought to California and, although he was exonerated on all counts, the negative publicity began a series of events culminating in his voluntary exile from the U.S. eight years later.
 In addition, the FBI had stepped up its investigations of him as a result of his public statements in support of Russia and Soviet Communism.
 In 1952, when Chaplin left for England to promote his film "Limelight," the U.S. Attorney General used the opportunity to revoke his re-entry permit (Chaplin had never been an American citizen) unless Chaplin agreed to even more scrutiny of his private life.
-Chaplin opted to settle Switzerland with his third wife, Oona O'Neill (daughter of Eugene O'Neill).
+Chaplin opted to settle in Switzerland with his third wife, Oona O'Neill (daughter of Eugene O'Neill).
 This Avedon image is the final image of Chaplin in America and a pointed reference to his demonization by the American press and government.
 Pauline Kael's first film review, in 1953, was of Chaplin's "Limelight."
 She didn't like it, and it launched her career.
-19-3/4" x 15-3/4".
-Fine. [#017958] SOLD
+19-3/4" x 15-1/2".
+Dry mounted on board, and matted.
+Near fine. [#017958] $6,000

 click for a larger image of item #27540, Herzog NY, Viking, (1964).
 An advance copy, in the form of comb-bound galleys, of the Nobel Prize winner's second National Book Award winner (of three).
 Signed by Bellow in 1968, with the comment "long time, no see" -- presumably an indication that, even at that early date, the proof was already extremely scarce.
 The text of this book was changed while the book was still in galleys, and approximately two dozen pages have new text pasted over the originals.
 There are also several hand corrections to both new and old pages, and a couple of marginal comments (e.g. "Moses Herzog as demented artist").
 Even with the added pages of text and the corrections, variations still exist between this version and the final published text.
 10" x 5-1/4" galleys, comb-bound in printed yellow cardstock covers; a bit handled and creased; very good.
 Scarce: we know of only two other copies of this proof surfacing over the years.
 A bibliographically significant copy of a key work by an American Nobel Prize winner. [#027540] SOLD